 7. Inspirational Manager

 Leading as an inspirational manager is not as easy as it may sound.
-Although it is a taxing and oftentimes difficult style of management to pull off, inspirational leading has proven to be extremely effective.
+Although it is a taxing and oftentimes difficult style of management to pull off, inspirational leadership has proven to be extremely effective.

 In order to inspire your employees, a manager must have excellent speaking and communication skills.
-Inspiring is all about connecting with your employees and finding what makes their heart beat.
+Inspiring is all about connecting with your employees and finding what makes their heartbeat.

-Inspirational managers must have a human desire to want to help people, and in this case those people are your employees.
+Inspirational managers must have a human desire to want to help people, and in this case, those people are your employees.
 By focusing on helping your employees to develop in and outside of the workplace, you will find the leadership style to translate into your employees’ work.

-Downsides to leading as an inspirational manager arise from the selfish motives of a company manager.
+The downsides to leading as an inspirational manager arise from the selfish motives of a company manager.
 Many times inspiring means connecting with the soul of your team.
 If you aren’t prepared to take on some weight and emotional baggage from your employees, inspirational management may not be for you.

 8. Laissez Faire Manager

-Laissez faire management depends upon trust and a strong team core.
+Laissez-faire management depends upon trust and a strong team core.
 Cons appear when employees take their autonomy for granted and slack on the job.
 Nothing worse than a “laissez” staff.

 9. Affiliative Manager